 Predictive analytics is different.
 It looks beyond the past and present, seeking to work out what might happen in the future.
 Yet aren’t claims events in the past?
 Well, yes and no. The claim is in the past but the claimant is in the present and future.
 So the questions that claims functions are asking of their predictive analytics are along the lines of…

-- Could we have incomplete underwriting data on this claimant?
+b) could we have incomplete underwriting data on this claimant?

-- Might this claimant accept an immediate but reduced settlement offer?
+c) might this claimant accept an immediate but reduced settlement offer?

 Real Questions Now

 And we’re seeing evidence of how insurers are using what their predictive analytics is telling them.
 Around ‘likelihood to claim again’, we’re seeing insurers increase motor renewal premiums even though the policyholder’s non-fault claim was recovered in full.